$CrowdDiff$: Multi-hypothesis Crowd Density Estimation using Diffusion Models: Background and Related Work

 \subsection{Crowd counting}

-{\bf Localization-based methods} perform counting by predicting the locations of people.
-Primarily, it was performed as an object detection task \cite{lian2019density, liu2019point, sam2020locate} that involves predicting a bounding box about heads.
-Since most datasets provide head locations, ground truth bounding boxes are created using data heuristics \cite{zhong2022mask}.
-Hence, inaccurate bounding boxes will frustrate the learning process and increase false detection with non-maximum suppression \cite{song2021rethinking}.
-To circumvent this, other methods perform localization by points \cite{lian2019density} or blobs \cite{liu2019context}, yet do not remove duplicates in congested regions during post-processing.
-Hence, recent query-based localization methods \cite{song2021rethinking, liang2022end} for crowd-counting circumvent any post-processing with one-to-one matching to estimate the point locations of individuals inspired by DETR \cite{carion2020end}.
-However, these methods still require point proposals \cite{song2021rethinking} or queries \cite{liang2022end} which should be initialized using data statistics of the crowd density which does not exactly resolve the reliance on data heuristics.\\ {\bf Density-based methods} \cite{liu2019counting, liu2020weighing, xiong2019open, li2018csrnet, miao2020shallow, liu2020adaptive, bai2020adaptive} attempt to produce a density map for a given crowd image and then obtain the count by summing over the predicted density maps.
-Unlike localization-based methods, density regression methods do not require any statistics other than the crowd locations \cite{wan2019adaptive}.
-But, density-based methods suffer from background noise and loss of density \cite{ma2021learning, oh2020crowd, luo2020hybrid} in congested regions due to the use of broad kernels during training.
-Nonetheless, it is ineffective to use a narrow Gaussian kernel to generate ground truths as experimentally shown by \cite{xu2022autoscale} with regression networks.
-Hence, we treat the prediction of the density map as a generative task where the distribution of the density values is learned by conditioning on different crowd images inspired by \cite{yao2020mask, shen2018crowd, duan2021mask}.
+\textbf{Localization-based methods} perform counting by predicting the locations of heads, and generally, they involve predicting a bounding box \cite{lian2019density, liu2019point, sam2020locate, zhong2022mask} for each head.
+The literature has also proposed localization by points \cite{lian2019density} or blobs \cite{liu2019context}.
+Recently, to remove the necessity of post-processing, such as non-maximum suppression, point localization \cite{song2021rethinking, liang2022end} was introduced to crowd counting.\\ \textbf{Density-based methods} \cite{liu2019counting, liu2020weighing, xiong2019open, li2018csrnet, miao2020shallow, liu2020adaptive, bai2020adaptive} attempt to produce a density map for a given crowd image.
+However, density-based methods suffer from background noise and loss of density \cite{ma2021learning, oh2020crowd, luo2020hybrid} in congested regions due to broad kernels.
+But, using a narrow Gaussian kernel to generate ground truths is ineffective according to \cite{xu2022autoscale} with regression networks.
+Hence, we treat the prediction of the density map as a generative task.